Old Pasadena: Historic District

+As Downtown Pasadena was going through a time of decline during the 1970s, the city had established a Central District Improvement Plan which to improve the conditions of the area.
+The plan involved the demolition of old historical buildings in order to make way for more modern buildings.
+However, there was a preservationist group called Pasadena Heritage that fought to save and redevelop the existing historic structures.
+Pasadena Heritage was founded in 1977 to save Civic Center buildings that were facing demolition.

 The Historic Old Pasadena District was designated in 1980 as a historic district of the Pasadena Charter, defined by its boundaries: to the North, Holly Street from Fair Oaks Avenue to Arroyo Parkway; to the East, Arroyo Parkway south to Green Street, moving half a block west to the old Santa Fe RR right-of-way; continuing south to encompass the Old Train Station and Central Park, then north on Fair Oaks Avenue to De Lacey Street, then west to Pasadena Avenue; on the West by Pasadena Avenue, north to Union Street, back to Fair Oaks Avenue, and north to Holly Street.

 It was chartered as a means of revitalizing the oldest part of Pasadena, which, though not abandoned, had fallen derelict and was economically and commercially barren.
 With this charter, a controlled redevelopment was established, with federal tax incentives to qualifying investors.
 Under strict guidelines, buildings were stripped of old paint, revealing some of the early brickwork fasciae.
 All renovations and remodeling were overseen by a city commission, which approved materials, colors and styles, most of which were to reflect the period from 1925 to 1940.

 The Old Pasadena Historic District was listed in the National Register of Historic Places in 1983.